Utkarsh-Mishra444/Gan-Inversion/README.md

-# GAN Inversion for Laten Space Analysis
+# GAN Inversion for Latent Space Analysis

 This project explores image manipulation through GAN (Generative Adversarial Network) inversion, specifically focusing on object rotation in car images.
 We leverage the `encoder4editing` framework, created by Omer Tov et al., to map images to a latent space, perform manipulations, and reconstruct the images.
 We thank the authors for providing the model and framework based on which this project is built.